 About Alzheimer’s disease

-Alzheimer’s disease is a progressive, fatal brain disease characterised by a decline in memory, language and other thinking skills, as well as changes in mood and behaviour.
+Alzheimer’s disease is a progressive brain disease characterised by a decline in memory, language and other thinking skills, as well as changes in mood and behaviour.
 However, biological changes in the brain can occur even decades before the first symptoms appear.
 By the late stages of the disease, people are often unable to communicate and become completely reliant on others for even simple day-to-day tasks.1

 A major global impact